paxdotdev/pax/README.md

 - Extensible rendering back-ends, meaning any platform can be supported
 - Agnostic "host language" means any language can be supports (Rust, TypeScript/JavaScript, C++, .NET CLR...)
 - Free and open source (MIT / Apache 2.0)

-And this breaks the mnemonic, but is a fundamental goal:

-**Designable**
-- Pax is designed from the ground-up to be deterministically _machine_ read&writable alongside ergonomic _human_ authoring.
-- In other words: Pax is designed to be _designed_ with visual tools that feel like Illustrator or Figma, as an alternative to hand-writing.

-Above all, Pax aims to be a medium for _art_.
-Utility, also, yes: that's table-stakes.
-If Pax helps push the envelope for how humans express ourselves with interactive digital media, then it was worth building.

 ## How it works